yotamarker/public-livinGrimoire/livingrimoire start here/LivinGrimoire python/Python Auxiliary modules/AXpython txt ver.txt

 class SkillHubAlgDispenser:
-    """super class to output an algorithm out of a selection of skills
+    # super class to output an algorithm out of a selection of skills
+    """
-//      engage the hub with dispenseAlg and return the value to outAlg attribute
-//      of the containing skill (which houses the skill hub)
-//      this module enables using a selection of 1 skill for triggers instead of having the triggers engage on multible skill
-//       the methode is ideal for learnability and behavioral modifications
-//       use a learnability auxiliary module as a condition to run an active skill shuffle or change methode
-//       (rndAlg , cycleAlg)
+      engage the hub with dispenseAlg and return the value to outAlg attribute of the containing skill (which houses the skill hub) this module enables using a selection of 1 skill for triggers instead of having the triggers engage on multible skill the methode is ideal for learnability and behavioral modifications use a learnability auxiliary module as a condition to run an active skill shuffle or change methode (rndAlg , cycleAlg)
-//       moods can be used for specific cases to change behavior of the AGI, for example low energy state
-//       for that use (moodAlg)"""
+       moods can be used for specific cases to change behavior of the AGI, for example low energy state for that use (moodAlg)"""

     def __init__(self, *skillsParams: DiSkillV2):
         super().__init__()